AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * **Publishing** status between the **Draft** status and the **Live** status
 * **Stopping** status between the **Live** status and the **Stopped** status
 * **Activating test mode** or **Deactivating test mode** statuses between the **Draft** status and the **Draft (test)** status

+When a journey is in an intermediate state, it is read-only.